rajvanshyr/rajvanshyr/README.md

 # Hi, I'm Raghav 👋

-I'm an AI Product Manager at Ford and founder of [EvalFix](https://evalfix.com) — an agent evaluation platform that automatically diagnoses and fixes LLM failures.
+I'm an AI Builder and Product Manager at Ford and founder of [EvalFix](https://evalfix.com) — an agent evaluation platform that automatically diagnoses and fixes LLM failures.

 ## What I work on